LAST UPDATED: 8/9/26 – Winter Photography Tips

 Another winter photography tip for breaking up the monotonous grayness that tends to happen when you photograph in winter landscapes is to look for contrasting objects to use in your composition.
 The contrast between the objects will give different parts of your composition a different look, and the result will be pictures that look much livelier.

 A great example is the photograph above, which I took in Bryce Canyon earlier this year.
-In this photograph, the freshly fallen snow and the red rock hoodoos that are peaking up from the canyon floor from beneath that snow sharply contrast each other.
+In this photograph, the freshly fallen snow and the red rock hoodoos that are peeking up from the canyon floor beneath that snow sharply contrast with each other.
 This gives the picture a very unique and beautiful perspective that you wouldn’t see without the snow.

 4. Be Careful Where You Walk